userfrosting/learn/10.users/02.access-control/docs.md

 Instead, you should think of permissions as hardcoded parts of your application that just happen to be stored in the database.
 Permissions can be **added, removed, or modified** using a [database migration](/database/migrations) or a [database seed](/database/seeding).

-Both methods can be used to create or manipulate permissions. **Migrations** are better suited to edit or remove existing permissions since they assure you permissions stays constant in time, but won't help you restore a permission if one gets deleted by accident, since a migration can only be run once. **Seeds** on the other hand can be run more than once, so they can be used to restore a deleted permission, but can't be relied on to edit a permission the same way you can with a migration, since a seed can be run in any order, and can't be automatically reverted.
+Both methods can be used to create or manipulate permissions. **Migrations** are better suited to edit or remove existing permissions since they assure your permissions stays constant in time, but won't help you restore a permission if one gets deleted by accident, since a migration can only be run once. **Seeds** on the other hand can be run more than once, so they can be used to restore a deleted permission, but can't be relied on to edit a permission the same way you can with a migration, since a seed can be run in any order, you can't keep track which one have been run, don't have dependencies and can't be automatically rolled down.

-With that in mind, it is recommended to use a **seed** to create permissions as it will make it easier to restore a deleted permission and the consistency can be checked manually.
+With this in mind, it is recommended to use a **migration** to create permissions.
 However, since both methods are valid and can be used depending on the developer choice, both are shown below.

 ### Using a Seed